- Code PHIL2100

 - Mode of delivery In Person

-- Appreciate the radical ideas in the philosophies of Ayer and Quine, and their enduring influence.
+- appreciate the radical ideas in the philosophies of Ayer and Quine, and their enduring influence; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.